magento/magento2/app/code/Magento/InventoryLowQuantityNotificationApi/README.md

 ## Extensibility

-The `InventoryLowQuantityNotificationApi` module contains several extension points.
+The `InventoryLowQuantityNotificationApi` module contains extension points and APIs that 3rd-party developers can use to provide custom low quantity notification functionality.

 ### Public APIs